manfredspitze/tiered-python-activities-solution/instructions.md

 ## Task 1

-- Write a script that adds, subtracts, multiplies and divides two variables
+- Write a script that adds, subtracts, multiplies and divides two floats
 - Assign a number between 1 and 20 to each variable
 - Identify and print the result of each calculation on a separate line